Darshanraval2/StoreHub-/README.md

-# MERN Task - Shops & Products
+# StoreHub Your Online Store

 A full-stack MERN application for managing shops and their products with user authentication.